kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - **K** is the optimal state-feedback gain matrix,
 - **x** is the system state vector.

-Rather than selecting the feedback gain **K** manually, LQR formulates the controller design as an optimization problem by minimizing the quadratic cost function
+Rather than selecting the feedback gain **K** manually, LQR formulates the controller design as an optimization problem by minimizing the quadratic cost function **J**

 <p align="center">